 Licensed Clinical Professional Counselor

-Married and a father of three, Lance enjoys spending time with his family and friends, reading, and playing and watching sports.
+Married to Grace and a father of three girls, Lance enjoys spending time with his family and friends, reading, and playing and watching sports.

 Grace David, M.A.

 For Grace, being a counselor is who she is not just what she does professionally.
 She was drawn to counseling while still in high school when her friendships revealed she was a naturally good listener and gifted with intuition, compassion and the ability to empathize with others.
 She responded to this by pursuing a B.A. in Psychology at Wheaton College and continuing on to get her M.A. in Counseling from Reformed Theological Seminary.